reimark/writing/blog/quora.md

  Disallow: /
 </pre></div>

-(**Update, 2015-03-07**: After publication of this piece, Quora added the first paragraph above.
-I've updated the except above to match their current robots.txt.
+> (**Update, 2015-03-07**: After publication of this piece, Quora added the first paragraph below.
+I've [updated the excerpt](https://github.com/konklone/writing/commit/c18b2118193b725376a7648112701e5eb283cb9f) above to match their current robots.txt.
 You can [view my post's edit history](https://github.com/konklone/writing/commits/writing/blog/quora.md) to see changes.)

 So, Quora's rationale for blocking the Internet Archive is that **Quora can't go back and automatically rewrite history whenever one of its users wants to**.